awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-caching.md

 API Gateway changes caching capacity by removing the existing cache instance and creating a new one with a modified capacity\.
 All existing cached data is deleted\.

+**Note**
+The cache capacity affects the CPU and network bandwidth of the cache instance\.
+Cache performance can vary due to the CPU and network bandwidth of the cache instance\.

  In the API Gateway console, you configure caching in the **Settings** tab of a named **Stage Editor**\.

 **To configure API caching for a given stage:**